Phalacridae

 The Phalacridae are a family of beetles commonly called the shining flower beetles, They are often found in composite flowers.
-They are oval-shaped, usually tan, and aboout 2 mm in length.
+They are oval-shaped, usually tan, and about 2 mm in length.
 Most species feed on fungus, although a number feed on flower heads.

 Worldwide there are about 638 species in 52 genera.
 The oldest possible record of the family is a specimen from Spanish amber, dating to the Albian stage of the Early Cretaceous.

 Taxonomy

 This family includes the following subfamily: